BetsyHJ/KSR/data/README.md

 3. Expansion.
 Find triples that contain at least one entity of the seed entity set(linked entity after deduplication), and delete meaningless triples(select relation/restrict entity occurences).
 Full data dump of Freebase can be download here(https://developers.google.com/freebase/).
 4. repeat expansion until you think it's fit for your task(seed entity set becomes larger every time you repeat).

+### Knowledge Graph Embedding
+The KB embedding code/tool is based on projects of THUNLP(https://github.com/thunlp).
+OpenKE(https://github.com/thunlp/OpenKE) is their main project, you can find nearly all methods related here, including all TransX model used in the paper.

 ## RS data
 For RS data, we use four datasets.
 Here, we take ml-1m dataset as an example.